New England Aster

 The above distribution map for Symphyotrichum novae-angliae is from Plants of the World Online.
 Areas in green are where the species is native and purple is where it has been introduced.
 The map on the USDA Plants Database is similar but also includes California and British Columbia.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
-The maps on iNaturalist are continually updated as members post new observations
+The maps on iNaturalist are continually updated as members post new observations.
+I add all my observations to iNaturalist.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.